Chasing the Past: Chapter 1, Part 2

 Mr Cooper: We regret to inform you that a fire destroyed the home of your parents and some property.
 Unfortunately, they did not make it out alive.
 We have Isabella and Jason in our care.
 Please accept our sincere condolences and know your siblings are safe until your return.
 Kenneth and Jacqueline Sutter.

-The Sutters were his neighbors growing up, but the family moved shortly after the Civil War ended.
+The Sutters were his neighbors growing up, but most of the family moved shortly after the Civil War ended.
 Reconstruction was difficult because Texas was nearly bankrupt.
 Kenneth's family decided to follow the cattle and move north in search of a new start, but Kenneth and his new bride decided to stay and make a life for themselves where they already had some roots.

 Matthew hated the fact Kenneth had been there for the death of his parents when he had not been.
 Everything was a competition with that man.
 It always had been, ever since his family moved to the county and bought ranch land adjacent the Cooper's.
 The Sutter's, Kenneth in particular, always had to have the best in everything: the best house, the best clothes, the best horses, the best crops, the best cattle.
 The list went on.
 The best girl.